yagwog/RMC14-document-simu/README.md

 **Webapp: https://yagwog.github.io/RMC14-document-simu/**

+Made by Tunguso4ka and Simon

-Much love to the RMC14 community that helped me make this
+Much love to the RMC14 community that helped us make this.

 I will eventually write a guide how to clone the repo, and set the template destination to another repo if you wish to use it for another ss14 servers paperwork